Start is a program approved by the Washington legislature which

 only qualify on the Math part of the test and not all three parts?

-you qualified on the College Algebra section only, you will be restricted to Math related courses that require a specific Math score (such as Math, Chemistry, and Physics courses).
-If a course does not state a Math requirement, Running Start will not pay for it (e.g. PE, History, etc.), unless you have college-level scores in BOTH Writing AND Reading.
+you qualified on the College Algebra section only, and not both Writing and Reading, you will be restricted to Math related courses that require a specific Math score (such as Math, Chemistry, and Physics courses).
+If a course does not state a Math requirement, Running Start will not pay for it (such as PE, History, etc.), unless you have college-level scores in BOTH Writing AND Reading.
 You can retest on Writing and/or Reading if you go to the Assessment Center and pay $15.00* per part of the test. * All fees are subject to change.

 After your initial test you can retest at any time before the quarterly deadline on any or all three parts (Writing, Reading, or College Algebra).
 You do not need to wait to take your first retest.
 You can retest any time that the Assessment Center is open; no appointment is needed.

 The retest cost is $15.00* per part of the test.
 Go to the Assessment Center in the Penguin Union Building to initiate the retest process.
 Photo ID is required of all examinees at test time.
-You should allow at least one hour for each part of the test.
-Please do not schedule an appointment to retest.
-You will be accommodated on a first come, first serve basis.
+You should allow at least 45 minutes for each part of the test.
+This is a walk-in test; you will be accommodated on a first come, first serve basis.

 After the first retest, you still have the right to retest again if you are not satisfied with your results, but you will need to wait three months before your next retest and pay an additional $15.00* for each part of the test. * All fees are subject to change.